AmosEgel/smuthi/README.rst

 Author: Amos Egel (amos.egel@gmail.com).

-The following persons have contributed to the project:

- - Dominik Theobald (functions for the simulation of rotated particles, plane wave based particle coupling for non-spherical particles with overlapping circumscribing spheres)
+The following persons have contributed to the project: Dominik Theobald (functions for the simulation of rotated particles, plane wave based particle coupling for non-spherical particles with overlapping circumscribing spheres), Lorenzo Pattelli (logo), Konstantin Ladutenko (MPI support, numerous additions and improvements for a smooth user experience, correction of bugs)
- - Lorenzo Pattelli (logo)
- - Konstantin Ladutenko (numerous additions and improvements for a smooth user experience, correction of bugs)

 We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, and Ilia Rasskazov for bug reports and useful comments.